Chairman and CEO statement

 The Group maintains appropriate insurance cover in respect of actions taken against the Directors because of their roles, as well as against material loss or claims against the Group.
 The insured values and type of cover are comprehensively reviewed on a periodic basis.

 5. Maintain the board as a well-functioning, balanced team led by the chair

 The Board is responsible for establishing the strategic direction of the Group, monitoring the Group's trading performance and appraising and executing development and acquisition opportunities.
-The Company holds a minimum of four Board meetings per year at which financial and other reports are considered and, where appropriate, voted on.
+The Company holds a minimum of six Board meetings per year at which financial and other reports are considered and, where appropriate, voted on.
 It also holds ad hoc meetings as required to deal with specific issues.
 Board and Committee meetings are convened at times convenient to eligible members to ensure 100% attendance.